 High-frequency trading (HFT) and algorithmic trading are regulated under various procedures of the BIST, including Algorithmic Transactions in Equity Market and BISTECH PTRM/Pre-Trade Risk Management Procedure, Equity Market Procedure, Forward Transaction and Options Market Procedure.
-Those wishing to use HFT systems must agree to comply with these procedures and must notify the BIST regarding the software used, including the location and ownership of the servers on which the software is set up.
-In order to differentiate high-frequency transactions with a market member application.
+Those wishing to use HFT systems must undertake to comply with these procedures and must notify the BIST regarding the software used, including the location and ownership of the servers on which the software is set up.
+In order to differentiate high-frequency transactions from normal customer orders and to follow them, different user accounts are allocated for these transactions with a market member application.
 In order submission of algorithms based on high-frequency transactions, a separate user account must be defined for each different algorithmic order transmission system.
 These users are required to use the risk group controls (user limits) of the Pre-Trade Risk Management Application.
 In order for a user to be considered a high-frequency transaction user, the servers that generate orders on behalf of this user must be deployed by the market member in the co-location centre of the BIST and a user code with a distinctive feature must be given to these users by the BIST.

-8.2 Requirement to Register as Market Makers when Functioning in a Principal Capacity
+8.2 Requirement to Register as Market Makers When Functioning in a Principal Capacity